Alexa is coming to the Amazon app on Android, starting this week

 The notification card also includes options to customize Alexa, or dismiss the card.

 As far as we can tell, there isn’t any new Alexa functionality included with the Android launch – it’s just now becoming available to Android users in addition to iOS.
-Like most releases of this scale, the feature is rolling out over a period of time, rather than hitting all users at once.
+Like most releases of this scale, the feature is rolling out gradually, rather than hitting all users at once.

 0